mccurdyc/www/content/books/finite-and-infinite-games.md

 Thinking about many of the points made, they oppose many of the ideals of societies.
 Societies encourage "sameness" (i.e., unoriginal thought) and becoming a widely-recognized winner of many titles.
 However, once one achieves these things, one has essentially given up their freedom as an individual.
-So to "win" is to actually lose the most important thing that one can possibly possess.
+So **to "win" is to actually lose the most important thing that one can possibly possess**.

-## Choice

-Finite play is a choice

-> There is no finite game unless the players freely choose to play it.

-> Fields of play simply do not impose themselves on us.
-Therefore, all limitations of finite play are self-limitations.

-In finite games, everything is a choice.
-We choose rules, boundaries, roles, opponents and we choose to remain a finite player.

 ### Genius

-> A genius does not have a mind full of thoughts but is the thinker of thoughts, and is the center of a field of vision.

 > To speak, or act, or think originally is to erase the boundary of the self.

-One's genius is one's own original thoughts.
+One's genius is one's original thoughts.

 To be labeled as "different" should be received as the highest compliment.
 Think about what this means.
 It means that one has effectively displayed the power to